Om Asatoma Sadgamaya – Pavamana mantra is a Hindu mantra introduced in the Brhadaranyaka Upanisad.

 - Tamaso translates as “Darkness.”

-- Jyotis translates as “Light” and transformed into ”jyotir” because of the Sandhi.
+- Jyotis translates as “Light” and transforms into ”jyotir” because of the Sandhi.

 - Mrityor translates as “through Death”